decretist/Dissertation/Chapter4/chapter4.markdown

 function words are therefore, for all practical purposes, a closed, finite, class.

-Evidence from experimental psychology suggests that both authors and readers process function words at a subconscious level.[3]
+Evidence from experimental psychology suggests that readers, and perhaps also writers, process function words at a subconscious level.[3]
 The frequency with which a given author uses particular function words is therefore considered to be more or less invariant, making it a reliable authorial signature.

-**Some stylometric techniques use only function words, while others use common words generally, without regard to whether they are function or content words, but in either case function words are disproportionately important to stylometric analysis because of their observed frequency.**

 ### The Federalist (Hamilton and Madison)